 The original town of Noto was destroyed by an earthquake in 1693.
 While the new city with its Baroque architecture was being built, Mother Nature was reclaiming the old walls.
 Although only a few ruins still remain, the air is filled with the aroma of sage of thyme.
 If you head southeast from Noto Antica through the almond trees and the creek valley, you will come to an escarpment rising up to a plateau.
 This commands a view of Noto and the distant southeastern tip of Sicily. (round trip: 3:30 hrs, 12 km, elevation change: 320 m)

-Baroque drawing board city
+Baroque drawing board town on rocky ridge

 The origins of Ragusa can be traced back to the 2nd millennium BC, when several settlements were established in the area by the ancient Sicels.
 The current town of Ragusa Ibla probably sits on the site of one of these, identified as Hybla Heraia.
 The ancient city located on a 300 m high hill came into contact with the nearby Greek colonies and developed thanks to the nearby port of Camerina.
 In 1693 the city was devastated by a huge earthquake which killed some 5,000 inhabitants.
 The city was largely rebuilt, and many baroque buildings date from this period.
 Ragusa has two distinct areas, the lower and older town of Ragusa Ibla, and the higher section called Ragusa Superiore (Upper Town).
 This part of town was designed on the drawing board in the 18th centrury, which explains the checkered floorplan.
 The two halves are separated by the Valle dei Ponti, a deep ravine crossed by four bridges.
 The most noteworthy of them is the eighteenth-century Ponte dei Cappuccini.